-Please note: this site is optimised for the big screen - desktops and tablets - and is less readable on mobile phones.
+Please note: this site is optimised for the big screen - desktops and tablets - and is rather less readable on mobile phones.
 Otherwise.........

 Welcome to the PIELink